atharva2001b/KevinBacon/Readme.md

 ## Explaination
 - suppose each movie has a score, and score of the person is addition of scores of his movies.
-This is the basic logic.
+This is the basic logic (depth/indirection 1).
-- now if we extend the logic.. the score of the preson is sum of scores of movies of people that participated in the movie with the person.
+- now if we extend the logic.. the score of the preson is sum of scores of movies of people that participated in the movie with the person(depth/indirection 2).
-- now a tree starts forming of movies and people, where root node being the perosn whose score we want to find given depth of the tree.
+- now a tree starts forming of movies and people, where root node being the perosn whose score we want to find for any given depth of the tree.

 ## Algorithm
 - the above can be easily achieved with BFS algorithm